localnerve/ui-elements/src/horizontal-pager/README.md

 ## API
 ### Top-level API
 #### *Instance* createHorizontalPager (options)
-Returns an API to a horizontal-pager instance, sets the instance options, starts event listening, and renders initial styles on the elements found by the given `ptions.targetClass`.
+Returns an API to a horizontal-pager instance, sets the instance options, starts event listening, and renders initial styles on the elements found by the given `options.targetClass`.
 `targetClass` is the only required option.
 Requires a global `document` to be available when called.